 89%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a solid skill description with excellent trigger terms and completeness, featuring an explicit 'Use when' clause and highly distinctive technology-specific terminology.
-Its main weakness is that the capabilities described are somewhat high-level ('building data-oriented games, optimizing performance') rather than listing specific concrete actions the skill enables.
-The word 'Master' at the beginning is slightly informal/imperative rather than third-person descriptive.
+This is a solid skill description with excellent trigger terms and completeness, clearly targeting the Unity ECS/DOTS niche with an explicit 'Use when' clause.
+Its main weakness is that the 'what' portion is somewhat high-level ('Master Unity ECS') rather than listing specific concrete actions the skill enables, and the use of 'Master' as a verb feels slightly vague rather than action-oriented.

 Suggestions